dgrant/www-pommedapi/doc/parentGuide/markdown/parent_guide.en.md

 Most of the children will be 32-48 months of age, and activities and language are geared to that developmental level.
 French is introduced, but English is used as necessary.

+Children should be 3 years old on December 31 of the school year in which they are registered.
+If they are 4 years old by December 31, they must register in the three-day immersion program.

 ### Three-day immersion program

 The three-day immersion program is aimed at children progressing from the two-day